-Delay covers a fairly wide range of tonal embellishments, from delicate slapback echo to other-worldly oceans of ambient fascination - hence why we thought we’d run through some of our favourites and the features which make them the best delay pedals of their kind…
+Delay covers a relatively wide range of tonal embellishments, from delicate slapback echo to other-worldly oceans of ambient fascination - hence why we thought we'd run through some of our favourites and the features which make them the best delay pedals of their kind.

-For those that want something a little more classic and compact that still includes plenty of versatile delay models, the list of TC Electronic Flashback 2 users over the years speaks volumes.
+For those that want something a little more classic and pedalboard-friendly, that still includes plenty of versatile delay models, the TC Electronic Flashback 2 is the pedal for you.
+The list of users over the years speaks volumes.
 From icons like Tony Iommi and Joe Perry to virtuosos like Guthrie Govan and Brent Mason - plus modern heroes such as Mateus Asato and Jen Majura - the Flashback packs plenty of appeal for just about any kind of player - making it perfect for you.

 Best delay pedals: Product guide